TanyaPS/GORM/doc/DB_Schema.md

 The label name for this directory.
 This is a unique key.
 This is a foreign key in _uploaddest_ (localdir) and _rinexdist_ (localdir).
 ### path
 The full path for the directory.
+Following variables available:
+- %site%: 9-letter site name.
+- %site4%: 4-letter site name.
+- %year%: 4-digit year.
+- %doy%: Day of year

 ## locations
 All the sites.